 The Investment Committee of the Board of Trustees is responsible for oversight of the endowment.
 The endowment's financial and investment objectives are to provide a stream of resources in support of the Middlebury College mission, to enhance its real (inflation-adjusted) purchasing power, and to provide support for Middlebury College capital investment needs as they arise.
-The Investment Committee exercises its oversight responsibility through an Investment policy and regular review of endowment performance.
+The Investment Committee exercises its oversight responsibility through an investment policy and regular review of endowment performance.

-The stated investment objective is to earn a long-term (10 years or longer) net investment total return at least equal to the sum of the College's spending rate and the rate of growth in expenses at the College.
-The rate of growth in expenses reflects inflation pressures as well as real growth in the College's program.
 The long-term spending rate target should not exceed five percent of the 12-quarter average market value of the spendable base of the endowment.
 While the five percent spending rule is a long-term objective, the spending rate may exceed the five percent threshold for short time periods.
-In February 2002, the College's Board of Trustees approved investments in facilities and authorized spending in excess of the 5% guideline until 2008-2009.
-The spending rate in fiscal year 2009 (2008-2009) was 5% and is also 5% in fiscal year 2010 (2009-2010).
+In February 2002, the College's Board of Trustees approved investments in facilities and authorized spending in excess of the 5% guideline through fiscal year 2009.
+The spending rate in fiscal year 2010 was 5% and the approved spending rate for fiscal 2011 is also 5%.

 In light of the endowment's growing size and importance to the College, as well as the rising number and complexity of the investment strategies that well-managed endowments are increasingly employing, the College embarked on a comprehensive endowment management review starting in late 2004.
-In June 2005, the Investment Committee completed its comprehensive review of Middlebury's endowment management process and elected to hire Investure, LLC to serve as the external investment office charged with the investment management of the endowment.
-In conjunction with College finance staff, Investure is responsible for implementing and administering the Investment Policy and ensuring compliance with all Investment Policy guidelines and standards.
+In June 2005, the Investment Committee completed its comprehensive review of Middlebury's endowment management process and elected to hire Investure, LLC ("Investure") to serve as the external investment office charged with the investment management of the endowment.
+In conjunction with College finance staff, Investure is responsible for implementing and administering the investment policy and ensuring compliance with all investment policy guidelines and standards.

-Investure was started in 2004 by former University of Virginia Chief Investment Officer Alice Handy and several colleagues who collectively are a very highly regarded team with extensive investment experience, particularly in alternative assets.
+Investure was started in 2004 by former University of Virginia Chief Investment Officer Alice Handy and several colleagues who have extensive investment experience, particularly in alternative investments.
 The Investment Committee retains full fiduciary responsibility for the endowment and is actively involved in the decision-making process for asset allocation and manager selection.
 Middlebury staff manages the day-to-day relationship with Investure and other investment service providers.

-Summaries of investments recorded at the beginning and end of the fiscal year are shown in the table below.
-As of June 30, 2009, the \$754 million in total investments was comprised of the \$691 million commingled investment pool, \$60 million in charitable trusts and other separately invested assets, and \$3 million in excess operating cash reserves.
+A summary of investments at the end of the last two fiscal years is shown in the table below.
+As of June 30, 2010, the \$840 million in total investments was comprised of the \$775 million commingled investment pool, \$63 million in charitable trusts and other separately invested assets, and \$2 million in excess operating cash reserves.

-Net returns for the commingled investment pool ending June 30, 2009 were -15.9% for 1 year, 0.3% for 3 years, 5.1% for 5 years, and 5.8% for ten years.
-As of November 30, 2009 the unannualized net return for the commingled investment pool for the first five months of fiscal year 2010 was 14.3%.
+Net returns for commingled investment pool ending June 30, 2010 were 17.7% for 1 year, -0.7% for 3 years, 6.2% for 5 years, and 6.0% for ten years.
+As of September 30, 2010 the unannualized net return for the first three months of fiscal year 2011 was 5.0%.

-Total Investments Asset Allocation

-End of Fiscal Years 2009 and 2008

-June 30, 2009 June 30, 2008 % % Money Market Funds \$35,251,000 4.7% \$27,262,000 2.8% Due from broker (receivable) 1,926,000 0.3% 15,808,000 1.6% Equity Securities 229,045,000 30.4% 294,249,000 30.7% Absolute Return 193,037,000 25.6% 255,596,000 26.6% Debt Securities 57,088,000 7.6% 75,609,000 7.9% Real Estate & Mortgages 27,174,000 3.6% 36,752,000 3.8% Private Equity Partnerships 202,467,000 26.8% 221,985,000 23.1% Other Investments 8,170,000 1.0% 32,068,000 3.3% Total \$754,158,000 \$959,329,000
+Total Investments Asset Allocation End of Fiscal Years 2010 and 2009 June 30, 201 June 30, 2010 June 30, 20 % % Money Market Funds \$28,484,000 3.4% \$35,251,000 4.7% Due from broker (receivable) 5,223,000 0.6% 1,926,000 0.3% Equity Securities 276,872,000 33.0% 229,045,000 30.4% Absolute Return 189,566,000 22.6% 193,037,000 25.6% Debt Securities 55,098,000 6.6% 57,088,000 7.6% Real Estate & Mortgages 20,717,000 2.5% 27,174,000 3.6% Private Equity Partnerships 252,069,000 30.0% 202,467,000 26.8% Other Investments 12,185,000 1.5% 8,170,000 1.0% Total \$840,214,000

-\ These represent proceeds from investment redemptions that were payable to the College as of June 30, 2009 and 2008.
+^{} These represent proceeds from investment redemptions that were payable to the College as of June 30, 2010 and 2009.